Chief: Fan causes small fire at Edgewood Locker

 “The fire was caused by an overheated motor on an exhaust fan,” said Fire Chief Jay Degenford.
 “The fire was essentially out by the time we arrived.
 We ventilated the premises.”

-Degenford said the small fire did not interrupt the business' normal operation.
+Degenford said the small fire did not interrupt normal operations of the business.

 He reported the damages were limited to the fan and a few charred two-by-four boards.